MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/custom-policy-for-validating-controller-not-working.md

 ## Solution

-To resolve this issue, follow these steps to ensure that the custom policy for validating controllers works correctly and meets the necessary requirements:
+To resolve this issue, follow these steps to ensure that the custom policy works correctly and meets the necessary requirements:

 1. Generate the custom policy with the correct syntax by using the Visual Studio Code extension designed for Azure Policy.